Back to the main page

 South Brunswick High School

-Rishan is a senior at South Brunswick High School and joined the lab through the Liberty Science Center Partners in Science program.
+Rishan was a senior at South Brunswick High School and joined the lab through the Liberty Science Center Partners in Science program.
 He worked with Geordy Jomon and Santiago Flores Roman on studying the properties and applications of liquid metals such as gallium.
+Rishan continued as a Electrical and Computer Engineering major ar Carnegie Mellon University.

 Alexandra Whittle